JordanAceto/Magpie/main_microcontroller_firmware/examples/adc_dma_sd_card_write/README.md

 ## Expected Output

 The demo attempts to write a short audio files to the root of the SD card file system.
-LEDs indicate the state of the system.
+A stream of terminal messages along with the LEDs indicate the state of the system.

 During execution the LEDs show which stage we are on

-- Blue while initializing the system
+- Red->Green->Blue pattern at startup, then all LEDs off
-- Green while recording audio
+- Solid Green while recording audio
-- Note that some stages may finish very quickly, so you may not see the LEDs on during initialization

 If there is a problem then one of the onboard LEDs rapidly blink forever as a primitive error handler

 - rapid Red LED indicates an error initializing, mounting, or writing to the SD card
 - rapid Blue LED indicates a problem with the ADC or DMA stream
+- rapid Green LED indicates a problem with I2C

 At the end a slow Green LED blink indicates that all operations were successful